inferno-framework/davinci-pas-test-kit/docs/README.md

 # Da Vinci PAS Test Kit Documentation

-Welcome to the comprehensive documentation for the Da Vinci Prior Authorization Support (PAS) Test Kit.
-This test kit is designed to help implementers validate their systems against the HL7 FHIR Da Vinci PAS Implementation Guide.
+The **Da Vinci Prior Authorization Support (PAS) Test Kit** is a testing tool that is designed to help implementers validate their systems against the HL7 FHIR Da Vinci PAS Implementation Guide.
+The following documentation provides information on how to use and contribute to this test kit.

 ## Using this Test Kit